ncatlab/nlab-content/pages/3/8/1/1/1183/content.md

 and this ought to be Chas-Sullivan string product operation.

-That this is indeed the case was finally demonstrated by Veronique Godin.
+That this is indeed the case was finally demonstrated by [[Ralph Cohen]] and [[Veronique Godin]].
 (See [[string topology]] for all references.)
 While the idea is rather simple, the concrete realization, especially when taking open strings into account, is fairly technical (see for instance [this MO discussion](http://mathoverflow.net/questions/66977/pull-push-in-godins-hcft-for-string-topology)).

 But there should be more to it: one expects that these operations on [[homology group]]s are just a shadow of a refined construction on [[chain complex]]es (for instance [[singular homology|singular chains]]): while Godin's construction gives an _[[HQFT]]_ -- a [[quantum field theory]]  that depends only on the [[homology]] of the [[moduli space]]s of the relevant [[cobordism]]s -- one expect that this is the homology of a genuine [[extended TQFT]] (which in this dimension is widely but somewhat unfortunately known under the term "[[TCFT]]").
 Remarks on how that might be obtained have been made in print by Costello and Lurie.